30-year Fixed-Rate, IRRRL, 30-year

 VA home loans come with an array of benefits that make them more affordable and easier to qualify for.
 Consider these main advantages before you choose a VA loan over another type of home loan.

 No Down Payment Required

-Their biggest claim to fame is the ability to purchase a home with no money down.
+The biggest claim to fame of the VA loan is the ability to purchase a home with no money down.
 You can even roll the funding fee and any closing costs into the loan if you wish, making this a true no-money down home purchase.
 Whether that is the right financial decision or not is a different story, as making a down payment decreases your monthly mortgage payment and gives you instant equity in your home.

 Competitive Interest Rates

-Interest rates on VA Loans are often competitive with conventional mortgages and other home loans.
-I have exclusively used a VA Mortgage for both of my home purchases in the last 10 years, as well as for 2 mortgage refinances.
+Interest rates on VA loans are often competitive with conventional mortgages and other home loans.
+I have exclusively used a VA mortgage for both of my home purchases in the last 10 years, as well as for two mortgage refinance loans.